elastic/ecs/rfcs/text/0030-linux-event-model.md

 process.tty will be used to determine if the session is interactive.
 If the field is unset there is no controlling tty and the session is non-interactive (possibly a service).
 The *process.interactive* boolean will indicate if the process itself is connected to the controlling tty.

-#### Pipes and redirects

-*process.group_leader* as well as *process.file_descriptions* will allow the Session View to properly represent pipes and redirects in a familiar shell like way. e.g
-`cat /etc/hosts | grep google > somefile.txt`

 ### Unique process.entity_id generation

 *host.boot.id* and *host.pid_ns_ino* will be used in generating unique *entity_id*s for the process using fn(process.pid, process.start, host.pid_ns_ino, host.boot.id)